 Weil started the formal Racial Justice series in 2020 to highlight the racial inequities present in the United States and to increase dialogue.
 As part of the series, Weil invited speakers from non-profit organizations to take part in fireside chats and discuss their missions.

-- Weil hosted two partners from McKinsey, Shelley Stewart & Jason Wright, to discuss the disparate impact of COVID-19 on the Black community.
+Prior in June 2020, Weil collaborated with LatinoJustice, a non-profit organized working to create a more equitable society through education and advocacy. \Weil hosted two partners from McKinsey, Shelley Stewart & Jason Wright, to discuss the disparate impact of COVID-19 on the Black community.
 Shelley and Jason will also discuss the historical racial inequities present in the United States healthcare system.

 Historically, Weil has placed great emphasis on racial justice.
 In response to the increase in shootings of unarmed men of color in 2016, the Firm joined the National Urban League’s Urban Solutions Council as one of its first law firm members.
 Weil continues to partner with the NUL’s Policy Bureau and other member companies in the Council to help create socioeconomic opportunities for men of color in the United States through policy and advocacy efforts.